kartikrathee95/Testing_and_Trials/README.md

 ## Overview

-The Energy Services Simulation API allows users to submit simulation jobs and check the status and results of these simulations.
+The Energy Services Simulation API allows users to input PV System design id and check the energy production values, design component specs and losses incurred.
 The goal is to provide a flexible and scalable solution for energy simulation needs.

 ## Features

-- **Simulation Management**: Submit, monitor, and retrieve results for simulation jobs.
+- **Simulation Management**: Generate and monitor results for simulation jobs.
-- **Asynchronous Processing**: Efficient handling of simulation tasks using asynchronous programming.
 - **Detailed Logging and Error Handling**: Comprehensive logging for monitoring and debugging, with robust error handling mechanisms.

 ## Installation